hgzbn/PARGT/README.md

 - Download the pre-trained [models](https://drive.google.com/drive/folders/1UNn5LvnfQAi6eHAHz-mTYWu8vCJs5kwu?usp=sharing) and place them in `experiments/pretrained_models/`.

-  We provide pre-trained models for image SR: RGT-S and RGT (x2, x3, x4).
+  We provide pre-trained models for image SR: PARGT-S and PARGT (x2, x3, x4).

 - Put your dataset (single LR images) in `datasets/single`.
 Some test images are in this folder.